Today, I want to argue how meaning and virtue provide lasting, sustainable happiness.

 “Learn to value yourself, which means: fight for your happiness” – Ayn Rand

 To me, there are emotional highs and true happiness.
 Emotional highs are unstable, short-term, and always hollow.
 For example, reading biased media that agrees with your opinion gives you an emotional high and a semblance of knowledge.
-However, your emotional high needs more biased media, so you can fuel your anger, bitterness, and elation.
-Additionally, whenever you try to have a reasonable debate with a knowledgable person, you learn how little you know.
-The biased media taught you nothing, and your ignorance leads to more anger and resentment.
+However, you know you have no real understanding of complex issues, and without another short-term “hit” of media consumption, you’ll feel depressed, lost, and anxious.

-Today, we are going to explore happiness and how to achieve it.
+Therefore, you have to pursue real happiness.
+That’s why today we are going to explore joy and how to achieve it.
 Through this journey, I will discuss the common pitfalls people have when pursuing happiness and the best solutions to these mistakes.

 What Is The Purpose of Happiness?

 However, you can fool your emotions.
 Similar to how you can fake righteous anger by being offended by anything and everything, you can fake happiness by pursuing short-term pleasures.
 For example, you can take drugs, have casual sex, binge-watch television, and spend time with uninteresting people.
 At first, you will feel elated.
 Eventually, the high will wear off, and you’ll realize you haven’t built anything, helped anyone, or advanced your life in any way.
-In other words, bodily consumption only keeps you happy as long as the object remains in your system or you are engaged in the activity.
-True happiness comes from creating works, helping people, and doing things that are long-lasting and sustainable.
+In other words, bodily consumption only keeps you happy as long as the object remains in your system, or you are engaged in the activity.

 In conclusion, happiness is the signal of a life well-lived.
 Emotional highs are manipulations of your joy.